Fleckism/SecurityPlus/SecurityPlus/11B Secure Application Protocols.md

 Implementing Internet telephony and video conferencing brings its own raft of security concerns.[[ Each part of the communications media network infrastructure needs to be evaluated for threats and vulnerabilities.]]
 This includes protocols, servers, handsets, and software.
 The **protocols** designed to support real-time services cover one or more of the following functions:

 -   **Session control**—used to setup and manage communications sessions.
-They handle tasks such as user discovery (locating a user on the network), availability advertising (whether a user is prepared to receive calls), negotiating session parameters (such as use of audio/video), and session management and termination.
+They handle tasks such as user discovery (locating a user on the network), [[Availability]] advertising (whether a user is prepared to receive calls), negotiating session parameters (such as use of audio/video), and session management and termination.
 -   **Data transport**—handles the delivery of the actual video or voice information.
 -   **Quality of Service** (QoS)—provides information about the connection to a QoS system, which in turn ensures that voice or video communications are free from problems such as dropped packets, delay, or jitter.

 The Session Initiation Protocol ([[SIP]]) is one of the most widely used session control protocols.
 SIP endpoints are the end-user devices (also known as user-agents), such as IP-enabled handsets or client and server web conference software.
 Each device, conference, or telephony user is assigned a unique SIP address known as a SIP Uniform Resource Indicator (URI), such as sip:bob.dobbs@comptia.org

-[[SIP]] endpoints can establish communications directly in a peer-to-peer architecture, but it is more typical to use intermediary servers and directory servers.
+[[SIP]] endpoints can establish communications directly in a peer-to-peer architecture #A_D, but it is more typical to use intermediary servers and directory servers.
 A SIP network may also use gateways and private branch exchange (PBX) appliances to provide an interface between the VoIP network and external telephone and cellular networks.

 While SIP provides session management features, the actual delivery of real-time data uses different protocols.
 The principal one is Real-time Transport Protocol ([[RTP]]).